Cuban intervention in Angola: Cuba and the MPLA before the Civil War

 Cuba's first informal contacts with the MPLA dated back to the late 1950s.
 MPLA guerrillas received their first training from Cubans in Algiers starting in 1963 and Che Guevara met MPLA-leader Agostinho Neto for the first high-level talks on 5 January 1965 in Brazzaville where Cuba was establishing a two-year military mission.
 This mission had the primary purpose to act as a strategic reserve for the Cuban operation in eastern Congo.
-It also was to provide assistance to the Alphonse Massemba-Débat government in Brazzaville and, at Neto's request, to the MPLA with its operations against the Portuguese in Cabinda and in northern Angola where its major foe was the FNLA.
+It was also to provide assistance to the Alphonse Massemba-Débat government in Brazzaville and, at Neto's request, to the MPLA with its operations against the Portuguese in Cabinda and in northern Angola where its major foe was the FNLA.
 This co-operation marked the beginning of the Cuban-MPLA alliance which was to last 26 years.

 The MPLA-Cuban operations in Cabinda and northern Angola were met with very little success and the Cubans ended the mission to Brazzaville as planned in July 1966.
 The MPLA moved its headquarters to Lusaka in early 1968.
-A few MPLA guerrillas continued to receive military training in Cuba but else contacts between Cuba and the MPLA cooled as Havana turned its attention to the independence struggle in Guinea-Bissau.
-Following Castro's tour of African countries in May 1972 Cuba stepped up its internationalist operations in Africa starting a training mission in Sierra Leone and smaller technical missions in Equatorial Guinea, Somalia, Algeria and Tanzania.
+A few MPLA guerrillas continued to receive military training in Cuba but other contacts between Cuba and the MPLA cooled as Havana turned its attention to the independence struggle in Guinea-Bissau.
+Following Castro's tour of African countries in May 1972, Cuba stepped up its internationalist operations in Africa starting a training mission in Sierra Leone and smaller technical missions in Equatorial Guinea, Somalia, Algeria and Tanzania.